 Portuguese immigrants began coming to Hawai’i in 1878 to work the sugar cane fields.
-With them they brought two traditional Portuguese instruments: the braguinha and rajão.
+The first crew that arrived on the Ravenscrag brought with them two traditional Portuguese instruments: the braguinha and rajão.
 Manuel Nunes and some of his buddies (Augusto Dias and Jose do Espirito Santo), immigrants and instrument/cabinet builders, combined elements from the two instruments to create the machete, which would eventually become known as the taro patch fiddle – or ‘ukulele.

 By 1886 the instrument came to be known as the taro patch fiddle and was popular even with the royalty.
 King David Kalakaua had accepted and was playing the taro patch fiddle.
 Isobel Strong writes: “He would occasionally pick up a[n] ‘ukulele or a guitar and sing his favorite Hawaiian song, Sweet Lei-lei-hua.”
 It is said that the King’s chamberlain Edward Purvis who also played the instrument, had the nickname ‘ukulele (jumping flea) because of his antics.
 Since he was associated with the instrument, the Hawaiians began using the word ‘ukulele instead of taro patch fiddle.